Paice (company)

-Paice is a Baltimore headquartered hybrid technology company.
-It holds numerous patents in this field of technology.
+Paice is a hybrid technology company headquartered in Baltimore.
 The company develops transitory technology for gas-driven and electricity-driven vehicles.
-Paice also has numerous patent conflicts with larger companies.

 Company

-Paice developed early hybrid-electric powertrain concepts for passenger vehicles in the 1990s.
-Paice developed 'Hyperdrive'.
-The founder is Alex Severinsky, a Russian emigrant, 1992.
+Paice was founded by Alexei Severinsky, a Russian emigrant, in 1992.
+Paice originally developed early hybrid-electric powertrain concepts for passenger vehicles.
 In recent years, Paice LLC has been controlled by the Abell Foundation and has focused on patent litigation.
 Paice has sued Toyota, Ford, and most recently Hyundai for allegedly infringing on its patents.

 Field of Operation

-Paice develops hybrid technologies for automotive use.
-Technologies developed by Paice are applied in various vehicles such as the Toyota Prius, Ford C-MAX and Porsche Cayenne E-Hybrid.
+Paice develops hybrid vehicle drivetrains used in the automotive industry.
+Hybrid technology developed by Paice are applied in various vehicles such as the Toyota Prius, Ford C-MAX, and Porsche Cayenne E-Hybrid.
 Besides development marketing, the company also focuses on defending its patents.

 Patents

-Paice holds about 29 patents in the field of hybrid vehicle drivetrain.
+Paice holds about 29 patents that are related to hybrid vehicle drivetrains.